Battle of Buena Vista: Immediate aftermath

 Santa Anna withdrew his troops, leaving the battlefield to the surprised U.S. forces.
-Santa Anna's forces had captured important war trophies of U.S. Army, cannons and flags, as well as arms, which remained on display into the modern era at the Artillery School of Mexico.
+Santa Anna's forces had captured important war trophies from the U.S. Army, cannons and flags, as well as arms, which remained on display into the modern era at the Artillery School of Mexico.
 In the account written by Mexicans in the immediate aftermath of the 1848 Treaty of Guadalupe Hidalgo ending the war, they considered the battle a victory.
 "On our part, the army was proclaimed victorious, alleging in proof the trophies captured, the positions taken, and the [U.S.] divisions vanquished.
 The truth is, our arms routed the Americans in all the encounters, and so far the issue of the battle is favorable to us.
 There had been three partial triumphs, but not a complete victory."
 There were serious losses of Mexican dead and wounded.
-Forty officers were wounded, and many were counted among the dead.

 Recovery of the bodies of the U.S. dead was a phenomenon of this conflict.
 The most famous from Buena Vista/La Angostura was that of Henry Clay Jr., the third son of American statesman Henry Clay, a vociferous opponent of the Mexican War.
 His death was the subject of at least seven prints by Currier and Ives, and Neale and Pate, and others.
 The Currier and Ives print depicts him shortly after being wounded, urging his comrades to leave him to his fate.
 The grave site became well known, with two surviving daguerreotypes recording it at different times of the day and from different angles.
 Clay's body was disinterred and transported to the U.S. for burial by Jefferson Davis.
 Also killed were Archibald Yell, former governor of Arkansas, and John J. Hardin of Illinois, a Whig political rival of Abraham Lincoln.
 The state of Kentucky paid for the retrieval and transport of some officers and enlisted men, who were subsequently buried in a common grave near the Kentucky State House in the capital Frankfort.
 There was a large public funeral on July 20, 1847, honoring the sacrifices of the dead Kentuckians, with John C. Breckinridge praising them.
 Breckinridge had been an opponent of the war, but volunteered shortly after his own patriotic speech.